bayesimpact/bob-emploi/README.md

 # Bob Emploi
-Bob Emploi is a data-driven companion for jobseekers.
+Bob Emploi is an application that uses algorithms to provide personalized advice to jobseekers.

-It is a free web application that aims to empower jobseekers by: a) using data to help them find better job search strategies and b) delivering to them concrete, actionable actions every day in order to execute them.
-For more information, check out the website at http://www.bob-emploi.fr (French only for now).
+For more information, check out the website at http://www.bob-emploi.fr.

-Bob Emploi is developed and maintained by [Bayes Impact](http://www.bayesimpact.org), a non-profit organization whose purpose is to use technology and data to address social issues.
-It is currently being launched in France, where Bayes Impact works closely with the French National Unemployment Service (Pôle Emploi).
+Bob Emploi is developed and maintained by [Bayes Impact](http://www.bayesimpact.org), a non-profit organization whose purpose is to use technology to address social issues.
+The project is currently in active development and started in Spring 2016 (see [HISTORY.md](HISTORY.md) for the full project history).

 Please subscribe to our [mailing list](https://groups.google.com/forum/#!forum/bob-emploi) in order to receive updates regarding the open sourcing of this project.